How Weather Affects a Fleet Operation

-Visibility and Vision are Decreased:
+Visibility and vision are decreased:

 Harsher weather like snow, fog, hail and heavy rain can all decrease a driver’s view of the road, making driving more difficult.
-This type of weather will also decrease a driver’s own visibility to other vehicles and pedestrians.
+This type of weather will also decrease your vehicle’s visibility to other vehicles and pedestrians.

-Traffic Congestion often Increases:
+Traffic congestion often increases:

-Drivers May have to Slow Down:
+Drivers may have to slow down: